ChewKeanHo/AutomataCI/.github/ISSUE_TEMPLATE/Question.md

 ---
 name: "Question"
-about: "use for clarifying a researched uncertainty regarding the repository."
+about: "To clarify a query related to the project."
 labels: "Question, Discussion"
 ---